eLearning Developer Jobs & the Skills You Need to Get Hired

 They also understand how to upload and publish SCORM packages to an LMS and how to update outdated modules to a new version of the software.

-The Creative eLearning Developer
+Creative eLearning Developer

 Creative eLearning Developers are skilled in developing strong UI/UX and designing the look and feel of the course.
 They may create graphic assets like banners, lower thirds, iconography, animations, and more.
-Most Creative eLearning Developers will have advanced skills in the full suite of products such as Articulate 360 and Captivate Creative Cloud.
+Most creative eLearning Developers will have advanced skills in the full suite of products, such as Articulate 360 and Captivate Creative Cloud.

-The Full-Cycle Instructional Designers/Developers
+Full-Cycle Instructional Designers/Developers

-Who Hires eLearning Developers
+Who Hires eLearning Developers?